 - Health workforce

-- Undergraduate dissertation seminar lead
+- Undergraduate nursing dissertation seminar lead and supervisor

-- Masters dissertation/project supervisor
+- Masters nursing dissertation seminar lead and supervisor

 - Dean's Prize for Citizenship (2021)